georgemilosh/georgemilosh.github.io/_posts/2022-12-23-GPTscience.md

 Answer: After an infinite amount of time, the sphere will be completely painted either blue or red, depending on which ant was faster.
 The ants will never meet because they are walking in opposite directions on the surface of a sphere, which is a two-dimensional surface that has no end.
 As a result, they will never be able to paint over each other's tracks, and the sphere will remain either completely blue or completely red.
 It's important to note that this scenario is purely theoretical and would not be possible in the real world due to the constraints of time and resources.

-Analysis: This is of course incorrect and can even be unpleasant to read because it involves multiple fallacies, what is interesting is that in different chats GPT is occasionally responding that the ants do meet, understanding the geometry of the sphere correctly - a response that would be appreciated by the likes of Magellan.
+Analysis: This is of course incorrect and can even be unpleasant to read because it involves multiple fallacies and perhaps demonstrates that GPT does not have an image of a sphere, not surprisingly. what is interesting is that in different chats GPT is occasionally responding that the ants do meet, understanding the geometry of the sphere correctly - a response that would be appreciated by the likes of Magellan.

 **Note:** We provide the full transcript here